raymondchau/Course-Project-3.2/CodeBook.md

 Finally, using the above data set; use a 2 levels for loop:

 1. Iterate each subject + activity combination
-2. Subset the dataset so that it returns all set of the given subject + activity combination
+2. Subset the dataset so that it returns all rows of the given subject + activity combination
 3. Then for each column of this sub set, calculate the column mean and append it to a temporary data frame
 4. Append this column means data frame to a larger data frame after each iteration